-ISGAN evolved from the CEM’s high-level attention and commitment to take concrete steps—both policies and programs—that accelerate the global transition to clean energy.
+2010, ISGAN is launched in Washington D.C. at the first Clean Energy Ministerial (CEM) meeting.
+The initiative evolves from CEM’s commitment to policies and programs that accelerate the global transition to clean energy.

 2011, ISGAN is formally established as the International Energy Agency (IEA) Implementing Agreement for a Co-operative Programme on Smart Grids, operating as a “Technology Collaboration Programme” under the IEA Framework for International Energy Technology Co-operation.

 2013, ISGAN membership expands across five continents and includes 24 participating countries and the European Commission.

 2014, ISGAN expands to include Annex 5: Smart Grid International Research Facility Network (SIRFN), bringing together a diverse array of research and testing facilities.

 2015, The first annual ISGAN Award of Excellence is launched to celebrate exemplars in smart grid projects and promote the adaptation of their proven best practices in other countries and jurisdictions.

 2016, Launch of the ISGAN Knowledge Transfer Platform (KTP).
 The KTPs offer dynamic spaces where interdisciplinary groups of participants with complementary competencies contribute to the development of joint ISGAN knowledge products, policy messages, and targeted technical assistance.
 ISGAN will complete its 9th KTP project in 2023.

 2016, Beginning of ISGAN Virtual Learning webinars.
 Every year, ISGAN hosts dozens of webinars where participants from academia, government, non-profits, and industry gather to demonstrate and share best practices and the latest smart grid research.